aakash-rajur/http/README.md

 ## goal

-1. provide minimum surface area for functioning http library
+1. provide minimum surface area for functioning a http library
 2. understanding the underlying mechanisms of http routing
 3. evaluate alternative approaches to various existing solutions
 4. provide model for custom http routines